-We are grounded in five Theological Commitments, which form the common ties for anyone in our Ministry Cohorts.
+We are grounded in five Theological Commitments, which form the common ties for anyone a part of our Leadership Gatherings.
 These commitments leave room for participation from theological traditions and personal backgrounds beyond those who identify as Presbyterian or Reformed.

 For those in our Emerging Leaders Programs, applicants must be able to affirm our Essentials of Faith.

 We are centered on the unique Jesus.
 The gospel proclaims that God has drawn near to us—despite our rebellion and failure—in the person of his one and only Son.
 Jesus has done everything that is necessary to restore us in relationship to the triune God and to renew the whole world through his perfect life, atoning death, bodily resurrection, and promised return.
 Jesus is unique.
 There is no one like him and no other mediator between God and human beings.
 Jesus forms the center of all that we are and all that we aim to do through Resound Project.

 We are anchored in historic Christianity.
 We wholeheartedly embrace the basic convictions which have been believed by the whole Church throughout its history and which are confessed in the ecumenical creeds of the early Church, particularly the Nicene Creed.
 The three basic convictions of the historic Christian faith are:

 There is one God who eternally exists in a communion of three persons, the Father, the Son, and the Holy Spirit.